 Food provides the fuel for the body to carry its day to day tasks and for exercise.
 Then the question that arises is- what happens to work out when food supply is cut?
 One way of reducing the supply of nutrients to the body is by intermittent fasting, which is anything from fasting for like 14 hours in a day to abstaining from eating for several days in a week.
 To do it, you take little or no calories while on fast and eat the usual portions while not fasting or during ‘feasting’.
 Intermittent fasting has some health benefits like weight loss, balancing blood sugar level, preventing diabetes, minimizing the risk of cardiac disease and reduce the rate of ageing.

 While at exploring the various ways to keep healthy and fit through intermittent fasting, exercising and dieting, you may check out some fantastic products-beneficial steroid- from 120kgs to help supplement those methods in helping you achieve your fitness goals.
+Going through detoxification is a good way to start your fitness journey, you can learn more from this review for more information.
 You may be wondering if it is healthy to exercise while fasting.
 Read on for a look at the issue.

 Effect of exercising on empty